-Two upper division mathematics courses not selected above.
+Two additional upper division mathematics courses.

-Minimum total required for B.S.Ed. degree with an endorsement in Secondary Biology, Secondary Chemistry, Secondary Earth and Space Science, or Secondary Mathematics: 123 semester hours
+Minimum total required for B.S.Ed. degree with an endorsement in Secondary Biology, Secondary Chemistry, Secondary Earth and Space Science, or Secondary Mathematics: 120 semester hours

-Curricula for Secondary English
+Curricula for Secondary Business

 These requirements are based on a concept of human development which sees the individual as having unique interests and needs; therefore, a number of options are provided so that the student may build an individualized curriculum within the broad framework of the academic disciplines.